-The adventure begins Wednesday October 2nd.
-Nick, Stephen, and I will meetup in Washington DC to kick off the 40K to Far Away challenge.
+It’s on!
+The adventure began Wednesday October 2nd.
+Nick, Stephen, and I met up in Washington DC to kick off the 40K to Far Away challenge.
 Our goal?
 Go as far as possible.
 Our budget?
 40,000 points and $400.
 Who will pick the winner?
 You will.

 Each of us has been assigned a transferable points currency.
 We are allowed to use up to 40,000 points, as follows:

 - Greg the Frequent Miler (AKA me): 40,000 Chase Ultimate Rewards points